parvvaresh/Classification-of-satellite-images/README.md

 8. **Random Forest**
 9. **Support Vector Machine (SVM)**

-Each model has its respective hyperparameter grid to optimize.
+Each model is optimized based on its hyperparameter grid.

 ---